Skip to main content

 Band structure calculations on a laptop (external link, opens in a new window)

 The GW approximation is the state-of-the-art Green’s-function method for calculating band structures beyond density-functional theory.
-We developed an atomic-orbital GW algorithm that enables band structure calculations of 2D crystals on a laptop, available open-source in CP2K and orders of magnitude faster than conventional plane-wave GW algorithms.
+We develop an atomic-orbital GW algorithm that enables band structure calculations of 2D crystals on a laptop, available open-source in CP2K and orders of magnitude faster than conventional plane-wave GW algorithms.

 Physical Review B 112, 205130 (2025) (external link, opens in a new window) (selected as Editor's Suggestion)